stylo-codes-stuff/find-and-phone/README.md

 ## Phone and Find: Wardialing and phone information gathering software
-An easy to use wardialing software and number information that can return For people that i allowed to help me with this project links to documentation for the used libraries and ddls are included in notes.txt
+An easy to use wardialing software and number information gatherer that can return For people that i allowed to help me with this project links to documentation for the used libraries and ddls are included in notes.txt

 # Features